asantonio/rigor-check-maker/README.md

         ./create_check.sh --name "Splunk Home Page Test" --site https://www.splunk.com
         ```
          Note: Need to include `http://` or `https://`, no quotes necessary.
+    4. copy and paste the shareable link to easily share and collaborate
 ## Ouput and Sharing
 At the end of the script, two URLs are echoed back out:
 1. link to the check that was just created - need a Rigor login to view